 Of the 16 personalities defined by Myers-Briggs, ESFP is one of the most fun and outgoing types.
-Characterized by Extraversion, Sensing, Feeling, and Perception, ESFPs currently account for nearly 9% of the population.
+Characterized by Extraversion, Sensing, Feeling, and Perception, ESFPs account for 4% to 9% of the population.
 Individuals with this personality type are good candidates for careers that utilize their appreciation for variety, strong desire to engage with people, and ability to transform ideas into actionable steps.

-Individuals with ESFP personality traits tend to excel in work environments that foster frequent interpersonal interaction along with opportunities to be at the center of attention.
+Individuals with ESFP personality traits tend to excel in work environments that foster frequent interpersonal interaction with opportunities to be at the center of attention.
 Theatrical stages and offices brimming with energy are often optimal work environments for ESFPs.
-Art studios and galleries are also suitable work environments as they are typically arranged in a way that is aesthetically pleasing to ESFPs, who value beauty and material things.
+Aesthetically pleasing art studios and galleries are also suitable environments for ESFPs, who value beauty and material things.

 ESFPs generally find success in careers that encourage their outgoing nature and enable frequent interpersonal communication.
 The best ESFP careers allow for variety as ESFPs enjoy new and exciting experiences and are usually willing to do almost anything in the pursuit of pleasure.
 Their unrelenting optimism, hands-on approach, and knack for turning abstract ideas into tangible concepts make complex, multifaceted work a welcomed challenge for ESFPs.
-The following are among the best ESFP careers that enable individuals with these personality traits to make the most of their professional experiences.
+The following are among the best jobs for ESFPs because they enable individuals with these personality traits to make the most of their professional experiences.

 Event planners organize the logistics for social functions, such as parties and gatherings.
 ESFPs have an eye for what looks good and can use this, along with their people skills, to help individuals and companies bring their celebrations to life.
 They also have keen observation skills that event planners use to define details and monitor the event budget.

-ESFPs can be successful in teaching people how to live well and be productive because their personalities are characterized by a love for life.
-Their unique ability to find the silver lining in difficult situations come in handy in this role.
+ESFPs successfully teach people how to live well and be productive because of their natural love for life.
+Their unique ability to find the silver lining in difficult situations comes in handy in this role.
 Life skills coaches provide support with daily tasks, promote skill-building, and maintain client records.

 Securing a sales representative role could be a wise career choice for an ESFP.
 Individuals in this role must be sociable and observant.
-In addition, he or she must be passionate about the product or service they are selling and be enthusiastic about meeting the needs of potential customers.
-ESFPs are especially good at this, often desiring to create solutions.
+In addition, they must be passionate about the product or service they are selling and be enthusiastic about meeting potential customers’ needs.
+ESFPs are especially good at this, often desiring to create solutions for others.

-Seeking out adventure is a part of work as a tour guide.
-Luckily for ESFPs, this is not only a duty, but a way of life.
+Seeking out adventure is a part of a tour guide’s job.
+Luckily for ESFPs, this is not only a duty but a way of life.
 Successful tour guides must be comfortable speaking in front of an audience, providing detailed information, and having fun at work!
 ESFPs are apt at this, maintaining a pleasant attitude when the itinerary changes with little notice.

 Most people see flight attendants as cheerful, accommodating, and adventurous.
 Flight attendants get to travel often and experience the kinds of journeys that ESFPs live for, making it one of the best ESFP careers!
-The warm, hopeful disposition that ESFPs often have is calming to passengers and encouraging during unexpected delays and long layovers.
+In addition, the warm, hopeful disposition that ESFPs often have can keep passengers calm during unexpected delays and long layovers.

 Admissions counselors assist with onboarding students at schools and universities, helping them become oriented to the college experience.
-This type of counselor would get to interact frequently with students, parents, and other members of the campus community.
-Not to mention, a college campus is a prime work environment for ESFPs, igniting their fun-loving, good-natured personality traits.
+They interact frequently with students, parents, and other members of the campus community.
+In general, a college campus is a prime work environment for ESFPs, igniting their fun-loving, good-natured personality traits.

 Theater instructors facilitate stage productions and provide support and guidance to budding artists, making this one of the most fitting careers for extroverts.
-ESFPs rarely find pleasure in roles that are isolating, so this role is appropriate as there is always entertainment nearby.
-ESFPs are natural performers so any role in the performing arts industry will be a good fit.
+ESFPs rarely find pleasure in isolated roles, so this job is appropriate as there is always entertainment nearby.
+ESFPs are natural performers, so any role in the performing arts industry will be a good fit.

 Cosmetologists are trained to find the beauty in all things.
-They work to create an aesthetic that is suited to the client and current beauty trends.
-Cosmetologists can become licensed to enhance client’s beauty.
-Working with clients of varying backgrounds helps to satisfy the ESFPs need for diversity in their work and a new challenge at every turn.
+They work to create a suitable aesthetic for the client based on current beauty trends.
+Cosmetologists can become licensed to enhance clients’ beauty.
+Working with clients of varying backgrounds helps satisfy the ESFPs need for diversity in their work and a new challenge at every turn.